modmore/docs/en/01_Commerce/v1/02_Product_Catalog/Minimal.md

 ## Setup

 For the minimal product catalog, you'll create your product records in Commerce > Products as standard products.
-Then you can use TVs or manually create the add to cart forms to
+You can use a TVs to select the product or enter the product ID directly.

+You can also use the [get_products](../Snippets/get_products) and [get_product](../Snippets/get_product) snippets with the minimal catalog to show product information.

 ## Add to cart form